ChrisBellew/pg-ferret/README.md

 ## Why

 - Postgres has various plugins which provide aggregated metrics into queries and locks.
-These are very useful, but don't provide much insight into the inner workings of Postgres.
+These are very useful, but don't tell the full story of a query path in Postgres.
+- Knowing more about the internals of Postgres helps make us better engineers.
 - Tracing is the gold standard of observability.
 PG Ferret aims to bring Postgres tracing to the masses.

 ## How it works